dtolnay/dyn-clone/README.md

 [![Latest Version](https://img.shields.io/crates/v/objekt.svg)](https://crates.io/crates/objekt)
 [![Rust Documentation](https://img.shields.io/badge/api-rustdoc-blue.svg)](https://docs.rs/objekt/0.1/objekt/)

-This crate provides a `Clone` trait that can be used in trait objects, and a `clone_box` function that can clone any sized or dynamically sized implementation of `Clone`.
-Types that implement the standard library's [`std::clone::Clone`] trait are automatically usable this way.
+This crate provides a `DynClone` trait that can be used in trait objects, and a `clone_box` function that can clone any sized or dynamically sized implementation of `DynClone`.
+Types that implement the standard library's [`std::clone::Clone`] trait are automatically usable by a `DynClone` trait object.

 [`std::clone::Clone`]: https://doc.rust-lang.org/std/clone/trait.Clone.html